Information Filtering via Variational Regularization for Robot Manipulation: Conclusions

 \section{Conclusions}

-In this paper, we study how to adaptively filter redundant and noisy information from the backbone features in the decoder of diffusion-based policies.
-We first apply random masking to intermediate features in the U-Net decoder, suggesting that these backbone features may contain task-irrelevant noise.
+In this paper, we study how to adaptively filter redundant and noisy information from the noisy features in the decoder of diffusion-based policies.
+We first apply random masking/increment scaling to intermediate features in the denoising U-Net/DiT decoder, suggesting that these intermediate features may contain task-irrelevant noise.
 Building on this observation, we propose \textbf{Variational Regularization} (VR), a simple but effective approach that adaptively suppresses noise while preserving the most task-relevant information.
-Extensive simulation results demonstrate that VR consistently improves performance across a wide range of tasks.
+Extensive simulation results demonstrate that VR consistently improves performance across a wide range of tasks and different decoder backbones.
 Real-world experiments further validate its effectiveness.